SteeltoeOSS/Documentation/docs/docs/v4/bootstrap/log-bootstrap.md

 builder.Services.UpgradeBootstrapLoggerFactory(loggerFactory);
 ```

-All `BootstrapLoggerFactory` creation methods provide an `ILoggingBuilder` action parameter that enables to further configure the startup logger.
+All `BootstrapLoggerFactory` creation methods provide an `ILoggingBuilder` action parameter that enables further configuration of the startup logger.

 For example, the following code adds the Debug logger and sets the minimum level to `Warning`: